Lucass-io/Discord.JS-Ticket-Bot/README.md

 Command | Description | Role
 ------------ | ------------- | -------------
-tickets | Displays indept information about the bot. | A role with administrator permissions add | Returns the help page, or one specific command info. | None remove | Returns the bot's latency and API ping. | None
+tickets | Opens up the ticket panel. | A role with administrator permissions add | Adds a person to a ticket (Only available in tickets) | None remove | Removes a person from a ticket (Only available in tickets) | None
 </div>

 <div id="setup">